zitadel/zitadel/docs/docs/guides/manage/user/reg-create-user.md

 ## With Username and Password

-If you are collection all the user information and a password you can directly create the user with the password.
+If you are collecting all the user information and a password, you can directly create the user with the password.
 With the password_change_required flag you can choose if the user has to change the password on the first login or not.
 This might make sense if an administrator created the user.